kevintpeng/Learn-Something-Every-Day/Networking/Subdomains and DNS Zones.md

 - subdomains are defined by editing the [DNS zone file](https://github.com/kevintpeng/Learn-Something-Everyday/blob/master/Networking/DNS%20Resource%20Records.md) pertaining to the parent domain

 # DNS Zones
-A DNS zone is a portion of hte DNS namespace that is delegating control of portions of the namespace.
+A DNS zone is a portion of the DNS namespace that is delegating control of portions of the namespace.
 A zone can contain multiple domains.
 A server can contain multiple zones.
 It is important for resolving the ip address of subdomains.

 The zone itself is analogous to a database of subdomain resolutions, which can point to other more specific databases for more specific subdomains.
 - Server A can host the zone for a domain kevintpeng.me, and could for example resolve all subdomains except for testing.kevintpeng.me which can be delegated as a separate DNS zone on a new server, Server B